 Branded Slots

-Not all great reel-based games are birthed from the wild imagination of software developers, though.
-Some of the most sought-after slots ride on the popularity of somebody else’s creations and were adapted from well-liked films, TV series, and reality contests.
+However, not all great reel-based games originate solely from the imagination of software developers.
+Many of the most popular slots borrow from the success of other creators’ work, adapting beloved movies, TV series, and reality shows.

-Known as branded slots, these games originally started in the landbased sector.
-Presently there is no shortage of them across online casinos thanks to software developers like Playtech, NetEnt, Microgaming, and Big Time Gaming, among others.
+Known as branded slots, these games were first introduced in land-based casinos.
+Today, they are ubiquitous across online casinos, thanks to software providers such as Playtech, NetEnt, Microgaming, and Big Time Gaming, among others.

-Branded slots enable game-makers to extend their reach to a broader audience of spinners.
-Their instantly recognizable characters and themes make them attractive in the eyes of anyone who is a fan of the movies or music stars they were inspired by.
+Branded slots enable game makers to reach a wider audience of spinners.
+Their instantly recognizable characters and themes appeal to anyone who enjoys the movies or music stars that inspired them.

-The following article offers a roundup of the best branded slots on the web and their most recognizable features.
-But before we get there, let’s see how the licensing of branded slots works and who owns the intellectual property rights with such games.
+The following article offers a roundup of the best branded slots on the web and their most notable features.
+Before we dive in, let’s examine how branded-slot licensing works and who holds the intellectual property rights for these games.

 Branded Slots and Licensing